pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

   - \underbrace{\text{Expected Deaths}}_{\text{unmeasurable counterfactual}}
 $$

-This concept of excess deaths is particularly relevant to Bayesians.
-Firstly, in an ideal world we would compare the actual number of deaths against the expected deaths.
-But the actual number of deaths is not directly observable - depending on the country we live in and the reporting infrastructure there may be noise or a time lag in terms of recording actual deaths.
-Secondly, the expected number of deaths is not measurable - but not because there is observation noise, this is a purely hypothetical quantity of the number of deaths we could expect _if_ Covid-19 had not occurred.
-So the expected number of deaths is a counterfactual and so making statements about the excess number of deaths requires counterfactual reasoning.
+Making a claim about excess deaths requires causal/counterfactual reasoning.
+While the reported number of deaths is nothing but a (partially noisy and potentially lagged) measure of a real observable fact in the world, _expected deaths_ is unmeasurable because these are never realised in our timeline.
+That is, the expected deaths is a counterfactual, a _prediction_, or a "what if?".

 +++

 ## Overall strategy
-The strategy we will take is as follows:
+How do we go about this, practically?
+We will follow this broad strategy:
-1. Import data on reported number of deaths, as well as average monthly temperature data which we use as a predictor variable.
+1. Import data on reported number of deaths (our outcome variable), as well as just a few reasonable predictor variables:
+    - average monthly temperature
+    - month of the year, which we use to model seasonal effects
+    - and time which is used to model any underlying linear trend.
 2. Split into `pre` and `post` covid datasets.
+This is an important step.
+We want to come up with a predictive movel based upon what we know _before_ Covid-19 so that we can construct our counterfactual predictions based on data before Covid-19 had any impact.
-3. Estimate model parameters (deaths per month and linear trend) on the `pre` dataset.
-From this we can calculate the number of reported deaths expected by the model in the pre period.
+3. Estimate model parameters based on the `pre` dataset.
+From this we can calculate the number of deaths expected by the model in the pre period.
 This is not a counterfactual.
-4. Counterfactual inference - we will calculate a posterior predictive distribution which describes the expected number of deaths we would expect based upon the pre-Covid-19 death data.
-We do this by providing the model with data (time, and temperature) and asking it to predict the expected number of deaths for this new data, based on the posterior distributions over parameters that it had estimated from the pre Covid-19 data.
+4. Counterfactual inference - we use our model to construct a counterfactual forecast.
+What would we expect to see in the future?
+Practically, we do this with posterior prediction on out-of-sample data.
 5. Calculate the excess deaths by comparing the reported deaths with our counterfactual (expected number of deaths).

 +++

 ## Modelling strategy
-As ever, there we could take many different approaches to the modelling.
+We could take many different approaches to the modelling.
 Because we are dealing with time series data, then it would be very sensible to use a time series modelling approach.
+For example, Google's [CausalImpact](https://google.github.io/CausalImpact/CausalImpact.html) uses a Bayesian structural time-series model, but there are many alternative time series models we could choose.

-However, because the focus of this case study is on the counterfactual reasoning, I chose the simpler approach of using linear regression to model the time series.
-Interested readers can find out more about this in {cite:t}`martin2021bayesian`.
+But because the focus of this case study is on the counterfactual reasoning rather than the specifics of time-series modelling, I chose the simpler approach of linear regression as time-series model (see {cite:t}`martin2021bayesian` for more on this).

++++ {"tags": []}

+## Disclaimer

+I should provide a health warning.
+Readers should be aware that there are of course limits to the causal claims we can make here.
+If we were dealing with a marketing example were we ran a promotion for a period of time and wanted to make inferences about _excess sales_ then we could only make strong causal claims if we had done our due diligence in accounting for other factors which may have also taken place during our promotion period.

+Similarly, there are many other things that changed since January 2020 (the well documented time of the first Covid-19 cases) in England and Wales.
+So if we wanted to be rock solid then we should account for other feasibly relevant factors.

+Finally, we are _not_ claiming that $x$ people died directly from the Covid-19 viris.
+The beauty of the concept of excess deaths is that it captures deaths from all causes that are in excess of what we would expect.
+As such, it covers not only those who died directly from the Covid-19 virus, but also from all downstream effects of the virus and the mitigation strategies.

 ```{code-cell} ipython3
 import calendar